 Why Getting a Flu Shot Is More Important Than Ever

-The Centers for Disease Control and Prevention (CDC) recommends a flu shot for everyone six months of age and older, and getting vaccinated is particularly important this flu season.
-The flu vaccine prevents millions of illnesses and tens of thousands of hospitalizations each year, and many hospitals are already seeing an increase in patients due to the COVID-19 pandemic.
+A flu shot is the best way to protect yourself and your family from the flu.
+The Centers for Disease Control and Prevention (CDC) recommends a flu shot for everyone six months of age and older.
+Getting vaccinated is particularly important this flu season, as many hospitals already have an increase in patients due to the COVID-19 pandemic.

 Here’s what you need to know about the flu, the flu shot, and COVID-19.